 - I’ll give you easy to follow instructions for making them in the air fryer, baked in the oven or pan-fried.

-They are perfect to make in a make a big batch, and easy to portion out and meal prep: These almond flour meatballs freeze wonderfully and you can have an easy quick keto appetizer or dinner ready anytime of the week!
+- They are perfect to make in a big batch, easy to portion out and meal prep.

-Nevertheless, adding breadcrumbs or the traditional bread and milk mix (called panade), while not ideal for a low-carb diet, will actually do wonders for the texture of meatballs and meatloaves.
+You see, while not ideal for a low-carb diet, breadcrumbs or panade will do wonders for the juicy texture of meatballs and meatloaves.

-You see, a burger is cooked really fast, to medium or medium well max (hopefully).
-Meatballs (and meatloaf) are cooked all the way through, so there’s no pink left inside.
-And there it lies the problem.
+It’s because burgers are cooked faster, to medium or medium well max (hopefully).
+Meatballs (and meatloaf) are cooked all the way through until there’s no pink left inside.
+And herein lies the problem.

 The longer ground meat is cooked, the firmer it gets.
 The proteins in the meat tighten and create a dry, and even rubbery, texture.
 Which is no good.
 Meatballs aren’t supposed to be tough, they should be easy to bite into, tender and juicy.

 The solution: add something in between the meat fibers that will prevent them from fusing together.
 The keto solution: Other than bread 😉